This task describes how to create value sets for XML parameters.

 When using value sets, the number of array elements per parameter does not have to be constant.

-You can use optional elements that will appear in one value set, but not in another.
+You can use optional elements that appear in one value set, but not in another.
 This allows you to vary the values you send for each of the iterations—some iterations can include specific array elements, while other iterations exclude them.

 To exclude an optional element, click the small triangle in the upper left corner of the cell and insure that it is not filled in.